oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - `kubernetes-dashboard/kubernetes-dashboard` is the name of the *chart* to install.
 Helm will download the char from the repo kubernetes-dashboard and then execute it. if you had needed a specific chart version they you could have added a version specifier, for example `--version=1.2.3`

 - `--namespace kube-system` This tells helm to install the dashboard into the kube-system namespace.
-Namespaces are ways of partitioning the cluster to help you manage related resources, they are similar to the way you organize files using folders on your computer.
+Namespaces are ways of partitioning the cluster to help you manage related resources, they are similar to the way you organize files using folders on your computer, but can also restrict resource usage like memory and cpu.

 - `--set service.type=LoadBalancer` This tells helm to configure the Kubernetes service associated with the dashboard as being immediately accessible via a load balancer.
 Normally you wouldn't do this for a range of reasons (more on these later) but as this is an overview lab we're doing this to avoid having to wait for DNS name propogation getting certificates.
 In a production environment you would of course do that.